DexterLGriffith/Professional-README-Generator/generatedREADME.md

     ## Description

-    Build a professional README generator from scratch using node.js, which allows the user to input information into the node index.js termainl, and output the information into a professionally designed README.md file.
+    Build a professional README generator from scratch using node.js and the skills learned from the previous weeks.
+I will build a node.js application which allows the user to input information into the node index.js terminal and output the information into a professionallyt designed README.md file.

     ## Tasks Completed

-    Created a basic file from Github with README.md, license and initial index.js file.
+    1. Created basic file from Github with README.md, license and initial index.js file.

-    Created the initial shell for the project on index.js file, then initialized npm and ran npm to allow the project to run in the terminal.
+    2. Created initial shell for project on index.js, and initialized and ran npm to allow project to run in terminal.

-    Created .gitignore file to ignore certain files, created question template as well as a readme template for the users information to be filed into after input.
+    3. Created .gitignore file, to ignore files, and made question sheets which promp in the terminal when running the program.
+Finally made a section in index.js file, which prompts creation of README.md file when user answers questions prompted onto the terminal.

     ## Installation

-    Download files from the repository, open index.js and a command terminal for the folder.
-Initialize npm within the file terminal, type in node index.js and answer questions within prompts.
+    Download files from the repo, and open index.js and the command terminal for the folder.
+Initialize npm within file and type in node.js and answer questions.

     ## Links